British Rail Class 48: Further service and preservation

 D1705 as preserved on the Great Central Railway.

 The locomotives continued in service for many years afterwards and were renumbered 47114-47118 to conform with British Rail's TOPS system in the early 1970s.
 Four of the locomotives were withdrawn from service between December 1990 and January 1991 with the remaining locomotive, 47 114, being sidelined in 2002.
 Engine 47 117 (D1705) was subsequently bought for preservation by rail enthusiast and pop music producer Pete Waterman.
 It is now owned by the Type 1 Locomotive Association and works on the private Great Central Railway.
 At the GCR, it has been restored to BR two-tone green livery with its pre-TOPS number D1705, though it retains its Class 47 engine.
 It has also been named Sparrowhawk in the tradition of Brush Works policy of naming locomotives after birds of prey (qv Kestrel, Falcon, etc.), though it never carried this name in service.
 The other four locomotives have since been scrapped.

+Models

+Model Rail have announced two examples of the Class 48 in OO gauge, both in the two-tone green liveries they carried.